 In order to be able to move forward and learn from our mistakes, it can be helpful to repress these negative feelings – suppressing them so that they do not resurface at inopportune times in the future.

-However, this process can also go too far, leading us not only to forget certain things, but also to actively avoid thinking about certain topics altogether.
+However, this process can also go too far, leading us not only to forget certain things but also to actively avoid thinking about certain topics altogether.
 This kind of repression can often have harmful consequences for our psychological well-being over time, as unresolved issues continue to feed into unhealthy behaviors or thought patterns.

 Ultimately, it is important for us to work towards becoming more aware of our own repressed feelings and thoughts, in order to better understand ourselves and come to terms with the past.
-Only by facing our fears and anxieties head-on can we begin the process of healing from old wounds and moving forward towards greater emotional health and well-being.
+Only by facing our fears and anxieties head-on can we begin the process of healing from old wounds and moving forward toward greater emotional health and well-being.

-Dissociation: Dissociation is a process by which individuals substantially and temporarily change their personality in order to avoid experiencing certain intense emotions.
+Dissociation: Dissociation is a process by which individuals substantially and temporarily change their personalities in order to avoid experiencing certain intense emotions.
 This can take the form of consciously trying to “keep it together” in emotionally-challenging situations, such as funerals or other sad events.